aniljayakar/AMLProject/README.md

 Three things separated the high-performing models from the rest:

-**1. Feature engineering over raw features** Graph-based features — degree centrality, clustering coefficients, ego network size — were the strongest predictors.
+**1. Feature engineering over raw features** Graph-based features degree centrality, clustering coefficients, ego network size, were the strongest predictors.
 Money laundering is a network behaviour, not a single-transaction behaviour.
 Modelling the relationships between accounts, not just the transactions themselves, unlocked detection capability that raw features couldn't provide.

 **2. Downsampling ratio matters more than upsampling** Upsampling the minority class (SMOTE) improved recall but hurt precision, generating too many false positives.
-A 100:1 downsampling ratio on Random Forest and XGBoost produced the best precision-recall balance — a finding with direct implications for production deployment where false positive rates drive operational cost.
+A 100:1 downsampling ratio on Random Forest and XGBoost produced the best precision-recall balance, a finding with direct implications for production deployment where false positive rates drive operational cost.

 **3. Ensemble methods are non-negotiable**
 Linear models (SGD, Logistic Regression) and SVMs failed on this problem.
 The non-linear relationships in financial transaction networks require ensemble methods.
 XGBoost consistently outperformed all alternatives.